Stock market today: Rate hopes push Asian shares higher while oil prices edge lower

 BANGKOK (AP) — Asian shares have climbed after Wall Street advanced on potentially encouraging news about interest rates, which have been dragging markets lower since the summer.

-U.S. futures rose while oil prices fell back slightly after surging Monday following Israel's declaration of war on Hamas following its surprise attack from the Gaza Strip.
+U.S. futures slipped and oil prices also fell back slightly after surging Monday following Israel's declaration of war on Hamas following its surprise attack from the Gaza Strip.

 On Monday, the S&P 500 gained 0.6% to 4,335.66, flipping from losses to gains after two Federal Reserve officials suggested interest rates might remain steady at their next policy meeting because a jump in longer-term bond yields may be helping to cool inflation without further market-rattling hikes by the Fed.